What Type of Broker is Exness?

 Exness Classification (ECN, STP)

-Exness is mainly an STP and ECN broker, meaning this broker provides direct market access to the trader.
+Exness broker is mainly an STP and ECN broker, meaning this broker provides direct market access to the trader.
 Indeed, being an ECN broker, Exness provides a simple platform where one gets matched directly with other participants of the market, meaning Exness connects traders directly to the providers of liquidity without any interference by the dealing desk.
 In general, such settings would normally bring tighter spreads, better pricing, and faster execution of orders, particularly at times of high volatility.

 Moreover, Exness operates under an STP model in which clients’ orders are handled and redirected to liquidity providers without interference and the conflict of interest.
 That is to say, the company generates its income mainly from spread or commission and does not trade against its clients.
 Due to an ECN/STP model, Exness creates a more transparent and objective environment, increasing their standing as brokers of choice for traders in pursuit of efficient, reliable, and competitive access to markets.